Friends, I think you will really love these Thanksgiving dinner rolls. They are soft and flavored with garlic and Parmesan.

 What is that total?
 Maybe 2 hours, start to finish.

-NOTE: You can refrigerate the dough overnight for the first rise or shape the rolls and refrigerate them overnight for the second rise.
+NOTE: Refrigerate the dough overnight for the first rise or shape the rolls and refrigerate them overnight for the second rise.

 The schedule is up to you.
 Be the boss of yeast and, if the timing isn’t working out for you, put it to sleep by refrigerating it.
 It’ll work way more slowly in the fridge and then perk back up once it warms back up.
 Nice!